regundoo/CarND-Behavioral-Cloning-P3/README.md

 * After the Cropping layer, two lambda layers are added to normalize the images and to reshape them to the mentioned values.
 * The next steps are 5 Conv2D layers with different output shapes
-* After flatten the model, the last 4 layers are for Dense the model.
+* After flattening the model, the last 4 layers are for Dense the model.
 * Output node has the shape 1

 All in all, 252,219 parameters are trained for this model.

-It was also tried to use some Dropout functions but this was not very effective.
+It was also tried to use some Dropout functions, but this was not very effective.
 The batch generation helps to prevent overfitting

-## Activations And Regularization
+## Activations and Regularization

 For all layers, the activation function is the ReLu function.
 ELU activation was also tried but ReLu gives the best results for training.

-## Training And Results
+## Training and Results

-The model was trained using Adam for optimizsation.
-After lots of traiing and tweaking of parameters, a model was created which drives the first track without any problems.
+The model was trained using Adam for optimisation.
+After lots of training and tweaking of parameters, a model was created which drives the first track without any problems.
 The video can be found here:

 ![video][video1]